LPDI-EPFL/masif/README.md

 Gainza, P., Sverrisson, F., Monti, F., Rodola, E., Bronstein, M. M., & Correia, B. E. (2019).
 Deciphering interaction fingerprints from protein molecular surfaces. bioRxiv, 606202.

 MaSIF is distributed under an [Apache License](https://raw.githubusercontent.com/LPDI-EPFL/masif/master/LICENSE).
-This code is meant to serve as a tutorial, and the basis for researchers to exploit MaSIF in protein surface-oriented learning tasks.
+This code is meant to serve as a tutorial, and the basis for researchers to exploit MaSIF in protein-surface learning tasks.

-## System requirements
+## System and hardware requirements

 MaSIF has been tested on both Linux (Red Hat Enterprise Linux Server release 7.4, with a Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz
 processesor and 16GB of memory allotment) and Mac OS environments (macOS High Sierra, processor 2.8 GHz Intel Core i7, 16GB memory).